A board-certified pediatric dentist specializes in dentistry for babies, children, and teens

 Just like with adult patients, pediatric patients should visit their dentist at least every six months.
 These visits provide opportunities for Dr. Isharani to examine the teeth, gums, and other oral structures for abnormalities that may require early and prompt attention.
 During these visits, our fun and friendly hygienists clean your child’s teeth with professional tools and techniques.
 Professional cleanings remove what brushing and flossing at home can’t; stubborn, stuck-on tartar or calculus that promotes decay and inflammation that erodes gum tissue.
 Your child will continue to keep this healthy routine throughout childhood and adolescence, and as their needs for care evolve.

 Dr. Isharani serves patients at Triad Pediatric Dentistry, which is conveniently located on Pinedale Road.
-This specialized pediatric office is equipped with latest technologies and tools that are designed for children’s needs.
+This specialized pediatric office is equipped with the latest technologies and tools that are designed for children’s needs.
 As your child grows older, we’ve made it easy for children and their parents to maintain continuity of care with the team they’ve come to know and trust, as your child will eventually “graduate” to treatment at Triad Dentistry’s adult practice on Oakcrest Avenue.
 For your family’s convenience, Drs.
-Steven Hatcher and Chad Merrell are available the next street over from Dr. Isharani’s office.
+Steven Hatcher, Chad Merrell, and Victoria Santiago-Coiro are available the next street over from Dr. Isharani’s office..

 What are some common problems that pediatric dentists treat?

-- Early childhood caries or “baby bottle decay” – Children are born without the bacteria that cause caries, the disease that leads to cavities.
-They develop the condition when caregivers share foods with babies, moisten pacifiers with their mouths, or other activities that involve sharing saliva.
-Decay can also be promoted when children sip on sugary juices for long periods.
-Dr. Isharani and her team discuss ways to keep babies’ mouths healthy and to avoid conditions that can lead to early tooth loss during those initial visits.
+- Early childhood caries or “baby bottle decay” – When your child enters this world, they are born without the bacteria, which leads to caries, the disease that leads to the development of cavities.
+Babies are introduced to this bacteria when their caregivers share food, moisten pacifiers with their saliva, and do other activities which introduce the caregiver’s saliva to the child.
+Decay can also become an issue once sugary drinks such as juices are introduced.
+Dr. Isharani and her team discuss methods with parents that help keep babies’ mouths healthy and avoid conditions that facilitate early tooth loss during the initial visits.